 What are lifetime gifts?

-- Mrs Taylor sells her house to her daughter for £200,000 two years before she dies, when the market value is £250,000: this amounts to a gift of £50,000.
-(In this example the gift only applies because the purchaser was related to Mrs Taylor.
+As another example, if someone sells their house to their daughter for £200,000 two years before they die, but the market value is £250,000, this amounts to a gift of £50,000.
+(In this example the gift only applies because the purchaser was related to the seller.
 It wouldn't be seen as a gift if they weren't related)